yash-borkar/SE-Hackathon/FlipkartChatbot/README.md

-# ShopEase AI Customer Support Chatbot 🛍️
+# Customer Support Chatbot 🛍️

 A modern, AI-powered customer support chatbot for e-commerce platforms built with Streamlit and Groq AI.
 This intelligent assistant helps customers with order tracking, product information, returns, refunds, and more.